-Cell Tracking Wizard

-Cell Tracking Wizard->Create or Edit Model
+Cell Tracking Wizard Cell Tracking Wizard->Create or Edit Model

 The Cell Tracking Wizard guides you through the process of creating or editing a model to analyze cell tracking dye samples.
-You can initiate the wizard by selecting Cell Tracking Wizard->Create or edit model from the Home tab of the ribbon bar or from the Analysis menu.
+You can initiate the wizard by selecting Cell Tracking Wizard->Create or edit model from the Home tab of the ribbon bar.
 A dialog will appear containing tabs, each presenting you with choices relative to a particular aspect of the model.
 The wizard provides full functionality for creating and editing a Cell Tracking model while maintaining a simple interface.